-- Ask open ended questions - + Allow them space to speak, whilst also expressing your opinion if you need. - + Listen well and be empathetic. - Conclude the conversation with positive actions to take forward, either for you to do, or for your mentee to do, or for you to work on together.
+- Ask open ended questions - Allow them space to speak, whilst also expressing your opinion if you need. + - Listen well and be empathetic. + - + your mentee to do, or for you to work on together.

 Use the BIFF technique if the conversation is around behaviour or feedback: